-The 'International Ethics Standards Board for Accountants', International Code of Ethics for Professional AccountantsTM (including International Independence StandardsTM), 'International Federation of Accountants', 'IESBA', 'IFAC', the IESBA logo, and IFAC logo are trademarks of IFAC, or registered trademarks and service marks of IFAC in the US and other countries.
-The 'International Foundation for Ethics and Audit' and 'IFEA' are trademarks of IFEA, or registered trademarks and service marks of IFEA, or registered trademarks and service marks of IFEA in the US and other countries.
+The 'International Ethics Standards Board for Accountants', International Code of Ethics for Professional AccountantsTM (including International Independence StandardsTM), 'IESBA', and the IESBA logo are trademarks of IFAC, or registered trademarks and service marks of IFAC in the US and other countries.
+The 'International Foundation for Ethics and Audit' and 'IFEA' are trademarks of IFEA, or registered trademarks and service marks of IFEA in the US and other countries.

 Copyright © September 2023 by the International Federation of Accountants (IFAC).
 All rights reserved.
+This publication may be downloaded for personal use or purchased from the International Ethics Standards Board for Accountants® (IESBA®) website: www.ethicsboard.org.
 Written permission from IFAC is required to reproduce, store or transmit, or to make other similar uses of, this document, save for where the document is being used for individual, non-commercial use only.
-Contact permissions@ifac.org.